Employees are liable to tax only if their gross salary after all exemptions and tax deductions are exceeding the basic exemption limit of tax.

-If an employee thinks that because of some losses or for any other reason he is not liable to tax or liable to tax at a lower rate then, TDS can get deducted at such lower rate provided such employee produce a certificate from the assessing officer to do so.
+If an employee think that because of some losses or for any other reason he is not liable to tax or liable to tax at a lower rate, then TDS can get deducted at such lower rate provided such employee produce a certificate from the assessing officer to do so.

 Self declaration by stating that the employee is not liable to tax or liable at a lower rate will not work.